 During 2017, the Company entered into a service agreement with Biglari Enterprises LLC and Biglari Capital (collectively, the "Biglari Entities") under which the Biglari Entities provide certain business services to the Company, including related personnel, related legal, related proxy contest, related travel, and other related administrative expenses.
 The Board finds the arrangement to be an efficient form of contracting.
-The service agreement has a five-year term, effective on October 1, 2017.
-The fixed fee of \$700,000 per month can be adjusted annually although it has remained the same since its inception and through year-end 2021.
-The Company paid Biglari Enterprises \$8,400,000 per annum in service fees during 2021 and 2020.
+The service agreement has a five-year rolling term.
+The fixed fee of \$700,000 per month can be adjusted annually although it has remained the same since its inception and through year-end 2022.
+The Company paid Biglari Enterprises \$8,400,000 per annum in service fees during 2022 and 2021.
 The Board reviews the costs against the benefits of the service agreement.

-The Board believes that shareholders can ascertain the relative benefits by reviewing total general administrative expenses, which have declined since 2016 and in 2021 were more in line with those of fiscal 2007.
+The Board believes that shareholders can ascertain the relative benefits by reviewing total general administrative expenses, which have declined since 2016 and the last two years were more in line with those of fiscal 2007.
 In the fiscal year-end prior to the time present management assumed responsibility, general and administration expenses for the corporation totaled \$57.5 million.
-Over the ensuing thirteen years - that is, since present management took control - five businesses have been acquired through negotiated transactions, ranging from oil and gas to insurance, among other investments.
+Over the ensuing fourteen years - that is, since present management took control - six businesses have been acquired through negotiated transactions, ranging from oil and gas to insurance, among other investments.
 General administrative expenses include the \$8.4 million service agreement.
 Since 2016, the Corporation's general and administrative expenses have declined.
-The services agreement is not intended to provide Mr. Biglari windfall economic gains but rather to efficiently deal with the allocation of expenses through a simple service agreement.